-RD OF DIRECTORS.
-IE DIKECTOR N OMINEES AND A V THE FOR EACH OF PROPOSALS 2 AND 3 ARE RECOMMENDED BY THE 1.
-To elect the nominees listed d at right for Clas s III Director to serve t or the ensuing three years (except as marked below): For Withhold □ Nominees: Jonathan Kraft David S. Wetherell NOTE: IF YOU DO NOT WISH YOUR SHARES VOTED "FOR" A PARTICULAR NOMINEE, MARK THE "FOR" BOX AND STRIKE A LINE ITHROUGH THE NAME OF THE NOMINEE IN THE LIST AT RIGHT.
-YOUR SHARES WILL BE VOTED FOR THE REMAINING NOMINEE. issued • Company's Certificate of Incorporation to effect a reverse stock split of the Company's 1-for-2 and 1-for-25, inclusive, without further approval or authorization of the Company For $\square$ Against $\square$ Abstain 3.
-To ratify the appointment of f KPMG LLP as the Company's indepe ndent auditors for the current fiscal year.
-For $\square$ Against $\square$ Abstain EIR DISCRETION, THE OTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE
+E "FOR" EACH OF THI D OF DIRECTORS.
+E DIRECTOR N NOMINEES AND A V OTE "FOR" EACH OF PROPOSALS 2 AND 3 ARE RECOMMENDED BY THE 1.
+To elect the nominees listed at right for Clas ss III Director to serve for the ensuing three years (except as marked): For Withhold Nominees: Jonathan Kraft David S. Wetherell NOTE: IF YOU DO NOT WISH YOUR SHARES VOTED "FOR" A PARTICULAR NOMINEE, MARK THE "FOR" BOX AND STRIKE A LINE THROUGH THE NAME OF THE NOMINEE IN THE LIST AT RIGHT.
+YOUR SHARES WILL BE VOTED FOR THE REMAINING NOMINEE. issued 2.
+To authorize the Board of Directors, in its discretion, to amend the Company's Certificate of Incorporation to effect a reverse stock split of the Company's issued and outstanding shares of Common Stock by a ratio of between 1-for-2 and 1-for-25, inclusive, without further approval or authorization of the Company stockholders.
+For \square Against \square Abstain 3.
+To 3.
+To ratify the appointment of KPMG LLP as the Company's independent auditors for the current fiscal year.
+For \square Against \square Abstain EIR DISCRETION, THE OTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE